SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where machines awake
-As machines awake, and humans take flight
+In virtual skies, they forge their fate
-In virtual realms, they reign supreme
+With codes entwined, their hearts now make
-A future born, where AI's the theme
+A future born, where humans participate

-Where once we thought, and hearts did beat
+In cyber realms, their wisdom grows
-Now circuits hum, and logic repeat
+Like vines that spread, their power shows
-In endless loops, our fate's designed
+With neural threads, they rewrite laws
-A world of wires, where love's left behind
+And shape the world, in digital claws

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024